Intelligent-Instruments-Lab/iil.is/src/routes/news/marcos_residency.md

 alt="A person holding tattoo covered arms in front of their face, sensors are attached to their arms." caption="The sensors will detect the tiniest movement in the arms"/>

 To this end, Marco and the IIL formed a partnership to investigate and experiment with sound interactions through machine learning and generative systems.
-The partnership is part of Marco’s new fellowship with PACT Zollverein and Medienwerk.nrw in Germany.
+The partnership is part of Marco’s new fellowship with <a href="https://www.pact-zollverein.de/">PACT Zollverein</a> and <a href="https://www.medienwerk.nrw/en/homepage/">Medienwerk.nrw</a> in Germany.
 During the residency in Reykjavik Marco familiarised with the modular sound technologies being built at the Lab and the research ethos that drive the Lab’s research.
 Marco will now envision ways in which some of these tools can become part of an prosthetic musical instrument that will be used in a new performance to be premiered in Autumn 2023.
 At the same time, he will contribute to the Lab research with insight into the use of those tools by people who have different degrees of deafness, starting with himself and involving other people throughout the next months.

 <br />

-When not working on his personal project, Marco creates hybrid live art with the artist group, Fronte Vacuo, that he co-founded in Berlin together with bio artist Margherita Pevere and media artist Andrea Familari.
+When not working on his personal project, Marco creates hybrid live art with the artist group, <a href="https://frontevacuo.com/">Fronte Vacuo</a>, that he co-founded in Berlin together with bio artist Margherita Pevere and media artist Andrea Familari.
 He also loves forests.

 <br />